 Part of the reason is that I had long used a premium analog console, so I didn’t have to mix on a ton of digital boards.
 I liked where I was and didn’t want to “embrace the change.”

-Who would have thought that the kid of 25 years ago that fanatically embraced digital processing would have been intimidated by a little ol’ digital console?
+Who would have thought that the kid, of so many years ago, that fanatically embraced digital processing would have been intimidated by a little ol’ digital console?